 Some experts recommend keeping a diary or journal of bird noises.
 Keeping track of your cockatoo’s noises and behaviors can help you learn more about them and the meaning behind their sounds.
 Keep track of what kind of sound you are hearing, the time of day, who is in the house, what’s happening outside, etc. Also, make a note if your bird is pacing in the cage or showing other signs of anxiety.

 1. Squawk or Screech

-The Cockatoo is a great whistler and can learn very melodic whistles if it hears it enough.
-There are even books and audio CDs showing you how to teach your Cockatoo to whistle.
+The cockatoo is a great whistler and can learn very melodic whistles if it hears it enough.
+There are even books and YouTube videos showing you how to teach your cockatoo to whistle.
 If your bird is whistling, it’s relaxed and doesn’t feel like it’s in danger.
 It could be bored or trying to get your attention.

 You may also find your birds singing if you play a lot of music in your house or sing yourself.
 Your bird may also dance with the music if there is a strong beat.
 Singing is similar to talking, and while we may not know exactly why it’s doing it, your bird will only sing when it’s relaxed and in a good mood.

 We hope you have enjoyed our look into your bird’s behavior and have learned more about your bird’s behavior.
-If we have helped you better understand your pet, please share this guide to 6 Cockatoo sounds and their meanings on Facebook and Twitter.
+If we have helped you better understand your pet, please share this guide to six cockatoo sounds and their meanings on Facebook and Twitter.

 Featured Image Credit: Nigel Dowsett, Shutterstock